Get insider access

 2. Best Upper Mid-Range Over-Ear Headphones

-For something premium at a bit more of a manageable price, check out the Sony WH-1000XM4 Wireless.
-They're not quite as comfortable as the Bose QuietComfort Ultra Headphones Wireless, but they offer a fantastic noise isolation performance.
-Overall, their ANC blocks out more ambient sound, and with ANC on, they last longer than the Bose.
-Their over 37 hours of playback time will be enough to get you from point A to B without a recharge.
+For a premium pair of headphones at a somewhat more manageable price, check out the Sony WH-1000XM4 Wireless.
+These aren't quite as comfortable as the Bose QuietComfort Ultra Headphones Wireless, but they have a similarly high-end design and offer fantastic noise isolation performance.
+Overall, their ANC blocks a significant amount of environmental noise, and with ANC on, they last longer than the Bose.
+Their ANC isn't as good at blocking wind noise, but their 37 hours of playback time will be enough to get you from point A to B without needing a recharge.

 These well-built over-ears have a very bassy default sound, which is good if you like genres like EDM and hip-hop.
 However, their extra bass muddies vocals and instruments.
 Luckily, their companion app offers a graphic EQ and presets if you want to adjust their sound to your tastes.
-They also have a spatial audio feature and support LDAC, which is Sony's propriety codec for streaming high-quality audio.
-They support multi-device pairing, too.
+They also have a spatial audio feature and support LDAC, Sony's propriety codec for streaming high-quality audio.
+They also support multi-device pairing.

 See our review